catalyst-team/classification/README.md

 <summary>Configure your experiments</summary>
 <p>

 During current pipeline model will be trained sequentially in two stages, also in the first stage we will train several heads simultaneously.
 Common settings of stages of training and model parameters can be found in `catalyst.classification/configs/_common.yml`.
-Templates `CONFIG_TEMPLATE` with other experiment\`s hyperparameters are here: `catalyst.classification/configs/templates/main.yml`.
+Template `CONFIG_TEMPLATE` with other experiment\`s hyperparameters is here: `catalyst.classification/configs/templates/main.yml`.

 For your future experiments framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.